readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

-LinkedIn needs a "Community Notes" feature similar to X/Twitter.

-Given LinkedIn's role as a platform for career advice, we encounter varying degrees of quality in the advice shared here.
-Unfortunately, some of it is unhelpful and can even be career-limiting.
-An anonymous flagging system for identifying and warning against bad advice could be incredibly beneficial.

-Are we here to genuinely help others, or just to get clicks?!
-Like & subscribe ;)

 # The Super Powers

+### User Empathy

-### Take Notes
+### Notetaker

 I consider this a super power.
 Early stage start ups seldom have an dedicated product manager who will capture the nuanced details of each user story, so you either need to have a photographic memory with total recall, or you need to take notes during discussions.
 Most piece of work start with an initial discussion of all the requirements, and you'll just be getting used to what the app is, what it does, where it gets data from etc. You are unlikely to be following the specific requirements of the new piece of work, and there is likely to be nuanced technical detail of how to approach the work and any special requirements for design patterns to follow.
 You'll build something that you think is useful, you'll demo it, then get another set of "new" requirements.
 Except they're not new, they're everything described in the first call, you just didn't make notes.
 This really is one of the biggest things I wish all engineers did.
 If you need all details written down for you, early stage start ups are not for you.

 ## Able to summarise

 Being able to summarise, with just enough context for your audience to understand is a superpower.
+You have two serious types of problem engineers - the overbearing ones that are shit, but think they're amazing and dominate meetings by waffling shit, or the ones that never contribute a single idea.